By Esther Trepal MS, RDN

 Preserving Those Precious Nutrients

 Fruits and vegetables can, of course, be eaten both raw and cooked.
 It is known that cooking destroys some of the nutrients, or they are lost into the cooking water.
 At the same time, this heating process makes some nutrients more easily absorbed.
-For example, carotenoids found in orange-colored fruits and vegetables are poorly absorbed in the raw state, but function better when cooked.
-Lycopene, found in tomatoes, also does well when cooked and combined with oil.
+For example, carotenoids found in orange-colored fruits and vegetables are poorly absorbed in the raw state, but function better when cooked, either by steaming, sauteeing etc. Lycopene, which can help reduce risk of prostate cancer, is found in tomatoes and does well when cooked and combined with oil, as in our Quick Tomato Sauce.

 Bottom Line: Eat a wide variety of fruits and vegetables every day, every way.
 Give your body the tools it needs to stay at its best.